dennessu/oculus-app-store/docs/devdocs/New Region.md

 Go to the ansible folder of the deployment server and pull the hosts change.

-Download the latest newrelic jar and configure the license file.
-Put the files in `/home/devops/newrelic`.

 Prepare the JKS file used to encrypt crypto key.
 They are found in `/etc/silkcloud/encryptKeyStore.jks` of existing crypto-app servers.
 Copy the file to `/home/devops/encryptKeyStore.jks`

 ### Test Connection to New Servers